Azure/azure-documentdb-java/README.md

 ```

-The sample code defines a sample Plain Old Java Object (POJO) as follows:
+The sample code above depends on a sample Plain Old Java Object (POJO) class, which is defined as follows:

 ```java
 class SomePojo {